Muqtadir27/Google-Capstone-Project-Cyclistic-Bike-Case-Study/README.md

 The main objective is to analyze user behavior and generate data-driven recommendations that the marketing team can use to convert casual riders into annual members.
 This involves segmenting users, identifying usage trends, and pinpointing differences that can inform personalized campaigns and service improvements.

 ### 🔍 Data Source ###
-The data for this case study comes from Divvy’s public trip data, which contains detailed records of bike trips taken using the Cyclistic system.
+The data for this case study comes from Divvy’s public trip data, which contains detailed records of bike trips taken using the Divvy system.

-Time Period: January 2022 to December 2022
+Period: January 2022 to December 2022

 Format: CSV files, one for each month